abarker/typped/doc/sphinx_docs/dispatching.rst

 Implementation
 --------------

+TODO
+   The implementation changed a little... now there is a dispatch_handler function which returns the function (with all arguments bound) but doesn't call it.
+   So then you need to explicitly call it, too, with no arguments.

 This section contains some low-level implementation details and can be skipped by most users of the Typped package.
 TODO, move some of this to doc section of the code file.